IgniteUI/igniteui-docfx/en/components/general/how-to/signal-r-service-live-data.md

 }
 ```

-Our client application would be listening on the registered events:
+Our client application would be listening to the registered events:

 ```ts
 private registerSignalEvents() {